-Behind the University of Tennessee, a little outside of Knoxville, there’s a 2.5 acre plot of land surrounded by a razor wire fence.
-This is the body farm, where forensic scientists and researchers learn about human decomposition.
-When William K. Bass first opened his center to study human remains in 1981, he had one dead body and a 16 square foot cage.
-By 2007, the farm had over 150 decaying specimen - many donated to the farm by interested volunteers.
-The bodies are placed in a range of scenarios to simulate various crime scenes.
-Clothed dead bodies, naked dead bodies, dead bodies underwater, dead bodies in cars, the list goes on.
-Bass’s work on the Body Farm has revolutionized the field of forensic anthropology.
+Behind the University of Tennessee, a little outside of Knoxville, there’s a 2.5-acre plot of land surrounded by a razor wire fence.
+Often called the “Body Farm,” this site has helped forensic scientists and researchers learn about human decomposition.
+When Dr. William M. Bass first opened his center to study human remains in 1981, he had one dead body and a 16 square foot cage.
+By 2007, the farm had over 150 decaying specimens, many donated to the farm by interested volunteers.
+Over 100 bodies are donated to the facility every year.

 Know Before You Go

 There are no tours of the Outdoor Research Facility.
 It is an active research center for students and faculty only.